 Professor Butler’s research agenda focuses on corporate governance issues specifically the structure, obligations, and activities of boards of directors (including board diversity).
 She teaches courses involving the intersection of business, law, ethics, and policy, including developing a Corporate Governance course for undergraduate students for which she received the Scheller Professor of the Year Award—Elective Business Courses (2013) on her first semester teaching the course.
 Professor Butler also is the recipient of other honors recognizing her work at Georgia Tech, including Professor Appreciation recognition from the Georgia Tech Women’s Basketball team, Men’s Basketball, Baseball, and Football teams, and Swimming and Diving team; and Thank-a-Teacher recognitions from students through the Center for the Enhancement of Teaching and Learning.

-In February 2014, Professor Butler was honored by Georgia Tech Women’s Basketball as a 2014 Women Out Front honoree.
+Professor Butler received the 2015 Faculty Award from the Georgia Tech Black Alumni Organzation and in February 2014 was honored by Georgia Tech Women’s Basketball as a 2014 Women Out Front honoree.
 In 2011, she was a recipient of the Nation’s Best Advocates: 40 Lawyers Under 40, an honor by the National Bar Association and IMPACT to recognize a cross-section of legal professionals age 40 and under within the African American legal community who have achieved prominence and distinction in their career.

 A native of Alabama, Professor Butler has a Bachelor of Science in Corporate Finance, summa cum laude, from The University of Alabama, a Juris Doctorate from Harvard Law School where she served as current development editor of The Harvard Journal on Racial and Ethnic Justice, formerly the Harvard BlackLetter Law Journal, and a Master of Business Administration (global focus) from Georgia Institute of Technology.

-Among Professor Butler’s professional and community activities, she is on the Board of Trustees of MedShare International, Inc. (and its Nominating and Governance and Development Committees) and a former member of the Board of Governors of Tech High School, Inc. Professor Butler currently serves as a Faculty Associate for the Georgia Tech Grand Challenges Program and served as the Faculty Advisor for the Scheller Society of Entrepreneurs and the Scheller College of Business Graduate Minorities in Business.
+Among Professor Butler’s professional and community activities, she is on the Board of Trustees of MedShare International, Inc. (serving as Secretary and on the Executive and Nominating and Governance Committees) and a former member of the Board of Governors of Tech High School, Inc. Professor Butler served as a Faculty Associate for the Georgia Tech Grand Challenges Program, and Faculty Advisor for the Scheller Society of Entrepreneurs and the Scheller College of Business Graduate Minorities in Business.
 She also is a member of Alpha Kappa Alpha Sorority, Incorporated, the Georgia Tech Leadership Roundtable, Fall 2011 and the 2005 Class of Leadership Georgia.

 Presentation - Academy of Legal Studies in Business Annual Conference, 2012